A Christmas tree market in front of the Barclay Street Station circa 1895. Photo via the Library of Congress

 Compared to Yuletide trees’ in the mid-19th century, prices have increased exponentially for all vendors.
-This is compounded by a shortage of trees, a state which will only be exacerbated by the fires ravaging the West Coast.
-According to the National Christmas Tree Association, trees today average anywhere from $35 to $200, but just a few years ago they were significantly lower, most being in the $30 range.
+This is compounded by a shortage of trees (Christmas trees take 7-10 years to grow to their full size).
+According to the National Christmas Tree Association, the median price for trees in 2019 was $76.87, but just about six years ago, they were significantly lower, most being in the $30 range.

 Despite the drama, however, evergreen wonderlands continue to grace city streets each December, a more aromatic and immersive holiday custom than even the city’s better-known shop window displays.

 - New York City was home to America’s first-ever electrically lit Christmas tree

 - 104 years ago, the nation’s first public Christmas tree went up in Madison Square Park